drkmark/dns4.cc/README.md

 - **NON-LOGGING**
 - **NON-FILTERED**

-4ever. all servers would be used as DNSCrypt public resolvers and/or anonymization relays.
+All servers would be used as DNSCrypt public resolvers and/or anonymizing relays.

-**how to :checkered_flag::**
+**How to :checkered_flag:**

-to start using our network simply add the lists of dns4.cc servers and anonymization relays into your `dnscrypt-proxy.toml` config, restart the service and enjoy.
+To start using our network simply add the lists of dns4.cc servers and anonymization relays to your `dnscrypt-proxy.toml` config, restart the service and enjoy.

-> right, we bravely expect you've installed dnscrypt-proxy on your endpoint already. :wink:
+> Right, we boldly assume that you already have dnscrypt-proxy installed on your endpoint :wink:
-> if not, visit [dnscrypt-proxy repo](https://github.com/DNSCrypt/dnscrypt-proxy) for more details and return here when done. theory and other useful info would be found at [DNSCrypt website](https://dnscrypt.info/).
+> If not, visit the [dnscrypt-proxy repo](https://github.com/DNSCrypt/dnscrypt-proxy) for more details and come back here when you are done.
+Theory and other useful info can be found at the [DNSCrypt website](https://dnscrypt.info/).

-it's easy as:
+It's easy as:

-1. either download dns4.cc repository as ZIP or clone dns4.cc repository to anywhere like
+1. Either download dns4.cc repository as ZIP or clone dns4.cc repository to anywhere like
     ```
     git https://git clone https://github.com/drkmark/dns4.cc.git
     ```
 and copy all the files to dnscrypt-proxy working directory (i.e. /opt/dnscrypt-proxy/)

-2. in `[sources]` section of your `dnscrypt-proxy.toml` configuration file you should add something like:
+2. In `[sources]` section of your `dnscrypt-proxy.toml` configuration file you should add something like:

     a. dns4.cc public resolvers